 The “why” is simple to answer.

-He is telling us to love our enemies and treat them with kindness, blessings, and prayer.
+The teachings of Jesus tell us to love our enemies and treat them with kindness, blessings, and prayer.
+Jesus is teaching us it is more important to extend mercy than to receive it.

 Why?
 Because we show who Jesus is when we love our enemies.